 How to get there

-The best way to get there is by car.
-The large parking area is the Parking de la Presqu’île at Avenue Notre Dame, sheltered by trees.
-The parking fee has a day-rate.
+The most convenient way is by car, with ample parking available at Parking de la Presqu’île on Avenue Notre Dame, surrounded by trees.
+A day-rate parking fee applies.

 Routes des Cretes